-We all need to see an expansion in social media followers, at the same time, these numbers re not really equal to an engaged audience.
+We all need to see an expansion in social media followers.But, at the same time, these numbers are not equal to an engaged audience.

 Consider it this way: You may have a large number of Twitter followers, yet if just one of them connects with your social content routinely, is your following really worthy?
 Then again, you may have a little yet committed following on LinkedIn, and your social posts regularly lead to big sales and conversions.
 Indeed, your LinkedIn audience is smaller.
 But, it turns out these clients connect more with your content and ultimately acquire more worth.
 Just by diving into the analytics, you’ve focused in on an essential data to control your social media efforts.

 The next time your manager asks about your social media following, make sure to shift the focus to increasingly significant engagement metrics.